Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ```
 This helps you to further analyze if ElasticSearch is returning the correct information for instance using the Kibana development console.
 Example sending the same request using the Kibana Development console:
 ![Kibana Dev-Console][img8]

+## Known issues

+### Trace messages not shown in correct order
+See issue https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/issues/37 for more details.

 [img1]: imgs/component-overview.png